 About Unified Data Classification

-• The Unified Data Classification method works via Edge and requires specific setup.
+• The process works via Edge and requires specific setup.

 Because the data doesn't leave your organization's network, the automatic data classification process is secure.
 The samples used during the automatic data classification process are temporarily added to the Edge site cache.
 They are not transferred to Collibra.

-• The method relies on classification rules specified for each data class.
+• The process relies on classification rules specified for each data class.

-Note The method does remember any rejected data class suggestions, meaning the data class will not be suggested again if you have rejected the data class for an asset.
+Note The automatic data classification process remembers any rejected data class suggestions, meaning a data class will not be suggested again if you have rejected the data class for an asset.
 Also, once a data classification has been accepted for a column, the data classification won't be automatically updated if you run the data classification process again.

-• UDC is also available via REST APIs: Data Classification REST API v2, Data Class Management REST API v1, Data Class Import REST API v1.
+• UDC is available in the user interface and through REST APIs: Data Classification REST API v2, Data Class Management REST API v1, Data Class Import REST API v1.

-Important The Data Classification REST API v1 ClassificationMatches endpoints are also still valid and can be used by UDC.
+Important The Data Classification REST API v1 ClassificationMatches endpoints remain valid and can be used by UDC.
 The other endpoints in this API are deprecated.

 Step